A short story—two characters who knew each other a long time ago meet unexpectedly.

 ‘Just local.
 What are you doing?’

 ‘Ha ha, “Dear Reader I married him”?’
-Esme snickers, again raising her eyebrow as she sips her skinny latte.
+Esme snickers, her eyebrow arches again as she sips her skinny latte.

 ‘Yes, you would say that.’
 Jennifer shuffles in her chair, looks in her handbag, realises it would be rude to look at her mobile right now and closes the bag; she puts it on the floor, smiles.
 When Esme ordered the latte she couldn’t help but think: ‘don’t be a latte fatty.’
 Esme, as ever, is like a lathe.